oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ## More detailed problem overview

 ### Data
+Our dataset is comprised of single-cell E.coli images where the protein of interest in each experiment has been marked with fluorescent tags.

-The data used in this project is part of a publicly available set of
+The images used were taken by the Wiggins lab in the physics department and is publicly avaialble here: http://mtshasta.phys.washington.edu/aska2/html/gene.html

 The images in were segmented using the SuperSegger[[2]](#2) software created by the Wiggins lab.
 The software and full documentation for the image segmentation can is publicly available and can be found here: https://github.com/wiggins-lab/SuperSegger/wiki.
 This software allows us to not only automatically segment the i